sahitpj/Async/README.md

 # Async
-Modern Shell written in Rust for golang
+The Developer's shell, written in rust.

 The name Async comes from the fact, the project sprung out from me trying to implement to a simple asynchronous system interrupt along side an IO operation in rust (Yeah it's a pretty crazy story)